jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Simultaneously, fields such as physics, chemistry, geology, and mathematics were advancing, enriching humanity with wonders like electricity, medical cures, and aviation.
 As nature revealed its mysteries, one might ask: why did we not apply evolution's principles to our own civilization?

 We attempted to do so, but because we saw only a genotype or phenotype in our reflection, we were destined to fail.
 Always remember that evolution does not prescribe good ideas; it simply selects out the bad ones.
 Two of the worst ideas ever subjected to evolutionary forces were fascism and communism.
-Each ideology was based on evolving humanity through only one part of our identity, either by "purifying" humanity via the genotype using eugenics or the phenotype through social engineering.
+These two ideologies attempted to impose their own selective criteria on humanity through eugenics and social engineering, respectively.

 Of course, humanity has had many bad ideas before.
-But Fascism and communism were particularly bad because they had access to modern science, which they used to justify their false premises.
+But Fascism and communism were particularly horrible because they had access to modern science, which they tried to use to validate their false premises.
 Genotype-focused fascist and Nazi scientists developed theories that attributed human success solely to genetics—for example, claiming that head shape determined intelligence.
 Phenotype-focused communist and Soviet scientists insisted on absolute genetic equality, attributing all success to environmental factors, even in cases like plant seeds.

-With access to modern machinery, mathematics, and other advancements, one ideology enacted mass imprisonment, forced sterilization, and the Holocaust, while the latter also did mass incarcerations and executions during the Great Purges and caused devastating famines through agricultural policies that outlawed genetic studies and planted crops unsuited to specific climates.
+With access to modern machinery, mathematics, and other advancements, one ideology enacted mass imprisonment, forced sterilization, and the Holocaust, while the other did mass incarcerations and executions during the Great Purges and caused devastating famines through agricultural policies that criminalized genetic studies and planted crops unsuited to local climates.

-While eugenics and social engineering harmed our society, our ideologies predate evolutionary understanding, making it easier to move beyond misguided attempts of genotype or phenotype purification.
+While eugenics and social engineering harmed our society greatly, our ideologies predate evolutionary understanding, making it easier to move beyond misguided attempts of genotype or phenotype purification.
 However, the debate persists in a more nuanced form in the ongoing "nature versus nurture" debate between conservatives.
 The former emphasizes generating wealth through genetic potential and minimal government intervention, and progressives focus on distributing wealth to overcome genetic limitations through targeted social programs.

 Accepting our technological nature offers a third dimension that bridges these two required perspectives.
 Instead of attempting to purify our genotypes or phenotypes, we should refine our narratives, belief systems, and ideologies to harness evolutionary laws to continually create and distribute new tools.

 Our new identity will require us to accept the occasional loss of personal and professional identities that technological evolution demands.
 The abject failures of communism and fascism serve as a stark reminder to embrace personal moderation and adaptability instead of trying to hold evolution back for personal gain.

 It must be asked, with all the death and conflict caused by attempts to evolve our genotype or phenotype, why was it so difficult for humanity to recognize ourselves as technological beings?
 The reason is the same as why accepting evolution took so long: it contradicts the paradigms entrenched in our minds.
-Like all life forms, it is in our nature to compete in the game of life.
-Millions of years of evolution teach organisms to survive at all costs, and what better strategy for survival than possessing a tool that others lack or need.
+Like all life forms, it is human nature to compete in the game of life and survive at all costs.
+And what better strategy for survival than possessing a tool that others lack, or better yet, need.

 To illustrate, in the aftermath of fascist and communist atrocities, psychologist Stanley Milgram conducted an experiment to understand how ordinary people participated in such events.
 At Yale in 1961, participants were instructed to act as "teachers" and administer electric shocks to a "learner" (an actor) for errors in a memory test.
 An authoritative scientist with a clipboard and pencil would insist politely that the experiment continue, even as the learner appeared to suffer increasing pain.